lutostag/pincers/README.md

 A more secure way to run scripts from the web

 Because `curl | sh` or `wget | sh` is a little to cowboy for the world we live in.
+Use cryptographic hashes to check what is downloaded is what you expect _before_ you run the script.

+## Notes
+The SHA-1 and MD5 hashes are included so as to work with all widely used hashes.
+However, these particular hashes have practical demonstrable attacks and should be avoided if at all possible.

 ## Examples
 ```